-Third, forming a sermon template is the key to writing a sermon in 20 minutes.
+Third, forming a sermon template is the key to writing a sermon in “20 minutes.”
 The speaker can form a template from an outline of Jesus’s Sermon on the Mount, Sermon on the Plain and, or Peter’s Sermon at Pentecost.
 Romans and Hebrews consist of many and various expositions of scriptures to develop the central.
 As a student of Scripture may also note the chiastic or diatribe outlines of biblical preaching.
-The preacher should try to imitate the way that Jesus and the apostles present scripture, how many scriptures, and how they illustrate and explain these passages.
+The preacher should try to imitate how Jesus and the apostles presented scripture, used a number of scriptures, and illustrated and explained these passages.

 Now, one can prepare a sermon in twenty minutes using a biblical template.
 The following is an abbreviated template: